To contact the park: 870-755-2500

 Visit The Crate Project below to view 3D renderings and movies about life at the Parkin site during the Mississippi Period.

-Along with including an archeological research laboratory, the park visitor center includes an interpretive exhibit area, auditorium, and gift shop.
+The park visitor center includes an interpretive exhibit area, auditorium, and gift shop.
 A picnic area, playground, and standard pavilion (enclosed) are located nearby.
 A boat ramp provides access to the St. Francis River.

 The park also interprets the Northern Ohio Lumber and Cooperage Company that had a mill on this site in the early 20th century.
 Tour the circa 1910 Northern Ohio School, a historic one-room schoolhouse.
 By the beginning of World War II, there were 15 one-room and two-room schoolhouses providing education for children in Parkin, a town of less than 2,000 citizens.
 Today, the Northern Ohio School, which is on the National Register of Historic Places, is the only one of these early Parkin structures still standing.
 The stories it tells of what took place here in the early 20th century in and around the Sawdust Hill community are compelling parts of the historic fabric of Parkin, just as is the park’s interpretation of the prehistoric village of Casqui is, too.